MicrosoftDocs/azure-media-services/media-services/latest/tracks-concept.md

 1. Translate or otherwise edit the VTT or TTML file, and save copies for:
     1. A track for an additional language with descriptive text to meet accessibility requirements.
     1. A track for additional text for director's commentary.
-1. Upload the video to Media Services using a Media Services encoder.
+1. Upload the video to Media Services
+1. Create a transform and job to encode the video.
 1. Upload the additional text tracks.
-1. Edit the .ism file to tell the player which text tracks to use as well as their labeling and visibility.
+1. Edit (or update) the .ism file to tell the player which text tracks to use as well as their labeling and visibility by:
+    1. Manually editing it in the portal, or
+    1. Using the Tracks API to update the manifest programmatically.

 ### Using text tracks with live transcription